fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

 **Note:** When the `kustomize.toolkit.fluxcd.io/reconcile` annotation is set to `disabled`, the controller will no longer apply changes from source, nor will it prune the resource.
-To resume reconciliation, set the annotation to `enabled` or remove it.
+To resume reconciliation, set the annotation to `enabled` in source and remove it from the in-cluster object.

 If you use kubectl to edit an object managed by Flux, all changes will be undone when the controller reconciles a Flux Kustomization containing that object.